maarten-pennings/Tapuino/pcb/readme.md

 Not sure how many other tools can process those files.
 To be sure, I also exported a [pdf](Tapuino-sch-v1.pdf).

+Note that I have two sound "channels" one for recording and one for playback.
+That is a big overkill, but I didn't want to complicate the schematics by having two inputs (READ and WRITE pin) to one speaker.
+It adds a bit of PCB area.
+Cost-wise it is not much of a problem, the entire two-channel solution costs less than 50 cent (35 for the two buzzers, 6 for the mute button and some cents for the resistors and transistors).
+If you don't want sound, you can skip this part of the schematics.

 ## Layout

 Next step is layout, also done in EasyEda.
 Also here the [source](Tapuino-pcb-v1.json) downloaded from the cloud.
 And the pdf's, not sure how useful that is, one with [top](Tapuino-pcb-v1-top.pdf) view and one with [bottom](Tapuino-pcb-v1-bot.pdf) view.

+I tried to follow the layout of the original datasette: big buttons at the front;
+the tape (LCD) in the center; tape counter (2 LEDs) on the center right; nothing and the back except the cable to the C64.

 ## Renders